Wjmoore32001/EzyReadComics/docs/development-log.md

 ## Next Major Goals

-- Run the confirmed Comic Vine run and issue catalog apply flow.
+- Run and verify the AI-assisted missing Marvel run finder on a small batch.
+- Run and verify the official Marvel.com issue metadata fill command on a small number of runs.
+- Confirm that issue #1 descriptions correctly populate blank parent run descriptions.
 - Check the resulting catalog rows in Browse and detail pages.
 - Continue verifying confirmed run candidates for obvious source mistakes.
 - Keep Comic Vine source-data backfills running.